kmjohnson25/Play_Narrative/ACTUAL-research-assessment.md

 R is an incredibly powerful tool for statistics and data management but also for drafting APA manuscripts.
 I never thought I would choose to write a paper in rStudio, but this is now how I plan to draft all future manuscripts.

 - What are you most proud of in this project?
 Everything.
-I am not and never have been a computer-0savvy individual... but I feel like I rose to the challenge and (thanks to the incredibly well-documented course website) was able to leave with some real honest to god computer skills.
+I am not and never have been a computer-savvy individual... but I feel like I rose to the challenge and (thanks to the incredibly well-documented course website) was able to leave with some real honest to god computer skills.

 Alternatively/additionally in mind some of the suggested ways to earn engagement points, and expand on this (or other aspects of your project) in your reflection: